-If one of the session is having a slow performance while compared to other sessions, then this is because, this session is waiting for some event.
-First of all we go to tune the Query using EXPLAIN PLAN / EXECUTION PLAN.
+If one of the sessions is having a slow performance while compared to other sessions, then this is because, this session is waiting for some event.
+Foremost, we go to tune the Query using EXPLAIN PLAN / EXECUTION PLAN.

 If we face the same problem even after that, then we approach it with the below steps.